alexwlchan/alexwlchan.net/README.md

 ## Contributing

-I'm only interested in hearing about bugs or tyops – please don't open an issue because you think I'm a terrible writer! 😜
+I'm only interested in hearing about bugs or typos – please don't open an issue because you think I'm a terrible writer! 😜

 If you want to use any of the components – plugins, layouts, stylesheets – feel free to do so.
 Everything is MIT licensed, unless otherwise noted.